simeonkr/HaGL/doc/Overview.md

 *OpenGL Programming Guide*.
-To do so, we need to specify the [homogenous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates) `vec4 x y z w` of two triangles; in the `Triangles` primitive mode, this means that the first three vertices represented by `position` will specify the first triangle and the next three — the second:
+To do so, we need to specify the [homogenous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates) `vec4 x y z w` of two triangles; in the `Triangles` primitive mode, this means that the first three vertices represented by `position` specify the first triangle and the next three — the second:
 ```
 pos :: VertExpr (Vec 4 Float)